-If you’re paddling in darkness, fog, or snow, or if your craft is more than 6 meters long (like many double kayaks and expedition canoes) you’ll need a watertight light.
+You’ll need these if you’ll be paddling after sunset, before sunrise, or when visibility is restricted (such as darkness, fog or snow).
 If you regularly paddle at night, consider using a light that’s visible from all sides, so other boats can see you and react.

-If you plan on paddling somewhere that’s more than 1.852 kilometer (one nautical mile) you need to carry 12 flares.
+If you plan on paddling somewhere that’s more than 1.852km (one nautical mile) you need to carry 6 flares.
 Even if you’re exempt, think about where and when you paddle, and whether carrying flares could increase your safety in an emergency.

-If your boat is less than 8 meters long and you’re paddling within sight of navigation marks, you’re not required to have a compass – but if the fog rolls in, and you’re in whiteout conditions, you might still want one with you.
+If your boat is less than 8m long and you’re paddling within sight of navigation marks, you’re not required to have a compass – but if the fog rolls in, and you’re in whiteout conditions, you might still want one with you.

-Not required, but it’s worth knowing that small, non-metal boats are invisible on the radar systems of larger boats.
+Not required for boats under 20m, but it’s worth knowing that small, non-metal boats are invisible on the radar systems of larger boats.
 In high traffic waters or in restricted visibility you might want a GPS and a radio to advise bigger boats of your location.